An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Writing Docstrings

 Well-written docstrings describe the purpose, parameters, and return values of functions, methods, and classes.
 This makes your code self-documenting and easier to maintain, especially for larger projects or open-source collaborations.
-Python docstrings often follow the reStructuredText or Google style conventions, which can be automatically parsed by documentation tools like Sphinx or pdoc.
+Python docstrings often follow the Google or NumPy style conventions.

 class Book: